artefactual/atom-docs/user-manual/administer/settings.rst

 ..
 IMPORTANT::

-   The Alphabetic, Identifier, and Reference code sorts are all based on what is sometimes known as ASCII sort - that is, the sort is not a true alphabetic sort as humans think of it, but rather as computers do.
+   The Title/name, Identifier, and Reference code sorts are all based on what is sometimes known as ASCII sort - that is, the sort is not a true alphabetic sort as humans think of it, but rather as computers do.